nguyenanhung/infra-caddy-guy/README.md

 ![Screenshot](https://live.staticflickr.com/65535/54371975845_f827eeeb9c_b.jpg)

-## Note

-This script is suitable for one-server development, staging or production environments, not compatible with scale-out systems with multiple containers.

 ## Scope of Workflow

 The purpose of this script is to simplify the installation process, especially for projects running standalone servers